-NBA Trade Rumors: Los Angeles Lakers Sending Jordan Clarkson And Larry Nance Jr To Cleveland Cavaliers
+NBA Trade Rumors: Los Angeles Lakers Sending Jordan Clarkson, Larry Nance Jr To Cleveland Cavaliers, Says ESPN

 With NBA trade rumors running rampant before the trade deadline there was a deal to be made between the Los Angeles Lakers and Cleveland Cavaliers.
-The Lakers have agreed to trade Jordan Clarkson and Larry Nance Jr. to the Cavaliers for Isaiah Thomas, Channing Frye and Cleveland’s first-round draft pick, according to SB Nation via Adrian Wojnarowski.
+The Lakers have agreed to trade Jordan Clarkson and Larry Nance Jr. to the Cavaliers for Isaiah Thomas, Channing Frye, and Cleveland’s first-round draft pick, according to SB Nation via Adrian Wojnarowski.

-A recent tweet by ESPN’s Wojnarowski was suggesting that the Lakers and Cavaliers were engaged in serious trade talks.
-The trade talks between the Lakers and Cavaliers has materialized into a blockbuster trade, which should work out for both teams.
+A recent tweet by ESPN’s Wojnarowski suggested that the Lakers and Cavaliers were engaged in serious trade talks.
+The trade talks between the Lakers and Cavaliers have materialized into a blockbuster trade, which should work out for both teams.

 The Los Angeles Lakers were able to shed the salaries of Jordan Clarkson and Larry Nance Jr., giving them some long-term financial flexibility.
 By taking back Isaiah Thomas and Channing Frye, the Lakers receive a player looking to cash in as a free agent and a player whom they could waive.